Dual Language Immersion Welcomes Kindergarten and First Grade Applicants for 2021-2022

 This 50-50 model allows students to maintain proficiency in their native language while adding a second language.
-Shortly after the start of the school year, students will speak only in Spanish during the Spanish class and only in English during the English portion of the day.
+Around mid-year students will speak only in Spanish during the Spanish class and only in English during the English portion of the day.
 At the completion of elementary school, students will be on their way to becoming biliterate and bilingual in both Spanish and English.
 Research has shown that this DLI model is highly successful at teaching grade-level content while developing impressive levels of language proficiency in students.

 Compelling research from the past 30 years shows that DLI programs can produce important benefits for all students including:

 - Enhanced Cognitive Skills as students typically develop greater cognitive flexibility and demonstrate increased attention control, better memory, and superior problem-solving skills.